Gajol/IT-Notes/Notes/Tech Blogs/Tech-Definitions.md

 - PATCH version when you make backwards compatible bug fixes.
 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+# EDA
+- [AsynchAPI](https://www.asyncapi.com/) : AsyncAPI is an open source initiative that seeks to improve the current state of Event-Driven Architectures (EDA).
+Our long-term goal is to make working with EDAs as easy as it is to work with REST APIs.
+That goes from documentation to code generation, from discovery to event management.
+Most of the processes you apply to your REST APIs nowadays would be applicable to your event-driven/asynchronous APIs too.
+To make this happen, the first step has been to create a specification that allows developers, architects, and product managers to define the interfaces of an async API.
+Much like [OpenAPI](https://github.com/OAI/OpenAPI-Specification) (fka Swagger) does for REST APIs.

 # Identity
 - identity: The information and processes by which a person, device, organization or application can be differentiated from all others at a computing level is known as a digital identity.
 Proving __digital identity__ is critical to properly assigning __access levels__ for applications, service and data.
 This assignment of access based on a digital identity is known as __identity management__.